tacticdata/zh/man/index.md

 hero_image: "/img/sitev1.0/homeen.jpg"
 ---

+Tradition business practice was based on experience, experiences means time usally cost much, we did in digital practice, business performance often are measured by metric which cheap and easilly achieved.
+[Read more details on digitization.](/man/digit/overview/)

+In a competition context, that appears more crucial,digital practice has big advantage over its traditional rival.

 Before you editing your web pages, you have to meke some preparation.
 Here are my configatations.

 1. [Run Raspberry Pi 3 B Plus as a Desktop with Kiosk Chromium Browser](/man/prep/raspi3/)